elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 }
 ```

-To get inferences from the model hosted at the specified endpoint we need to use the [InvokeEndpoint API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html) from the [Amazon SageMaker Runtime](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-runtime.html), we do it with the following function:
+To get inferences from the model hosted at the specified endpoint you need to use the [InvokeEndpoint API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html) from the [Amazon SageMaker Runtime](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-runtime.html), you do it with the following function:

 ```python
 def query_endpoint_with_json_payload(encoded_json, endpoint_name):